Frequently asked questions for agents

 The member can expect to receive reimbursement within 6-8 weeks.
 The payment will come in the form of a check issued to the health plan subscriber even if the kits were purchased for covered members on the plan.
 If members have any questions about their reimbursement, they should call the customer service number on the back of their ID cards.

-Members will be able to obtain a COVID-19 OTC test directly from a participating pharmacy.
+Members are able to obtain a COVID-19 OTC test directly from a participating pharmacy.
 The member will need to show their Priority Health member ID card at the point of purchase and will need to purchase it through the designated pharmacy window.
-We anticipate this option being available soon.

 The guidance requires members have access to 8 individual over-the-counter tests within a 30-day period without a prescription from a health care provider.
 The kits are typically sold in 2 individual tests per kit, so the limit of kits per member is 4.